AsadCus/learn_and_development/README.md

-# About
+## About

-Web, management buat intern.
+Web manajemen intern.

-# Kalo mau coba
+## How to

-~ npm i
+- npm i
-~ npm run dev
+- npm run dev

-jangan lupa composer, .env dan php gen:key.
+- dont forget composer, .env and php gen:key